mkantrr/personal-turing-test-chatbot/README.md

    ```
    And rename `chatbot/constants.txt` to `chatbot/constants.py`

 5. Make a directory within `chatbot/` called `data/`.
-Place your own data for the LLM model to be trained on in this directory.
+Place your own data for the LLM model to reference in this directory.

    An example file would be `data/data.txt` or `data/data.pdf`.